Search

 Harvest Tips:

-Harvest sweet peppers when they are green or fully mature using a garden scissor so you don't damage the plant.
-Pick peppers as they mature to encourage new buds to form.
+Harvest sweet peppers when they are fully mature using garden scissors, so you don't damage the plant.
+Pick peppers as they mature to encourage new flowers to form.

 Sweet Peppers